Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/getting-started.md

 We only provide documentation for custom components and customizations made to MUI's components.
 For MUI components' documentation please visit [MUI's official docs](https://mui.com/components/).
 :::

-::: danger Heaps Up!
+::: danger Heads Up!
 When using Javascript version, please consider respective file paths, we only show `ts` & `tsx` file paths for reference code in documentation.

-e.g. following is the `ts` file path: `src/layouts/UserLayout.tsx`
+e.g. Following is the file path in TypeScript version: `src/layouts/UserLayout.tsx`

-then consider looking at following path in Javascript version: `src/layouts/UserLayout.js`
+and consider looking at following path in JavaScript version: `src/layouts/UserLayout.js`
 :::

 There can be two possibilities, you are planning to start a new project with our template or trying to add our template into your existing project.